team disquantified

 • Model the Behavior: Demonstrate the values of disquantification through your actions.

-• Encourage Experimentation: Allow teams to try new approaches without fear of failure.
+• Encourage Experimentation: Let teams try new approaches without fear of failure.

 • Celebrate Progress: Recognize and reward improvements in team dynamics and collaboration.